 Guenevere Burke, MD, MBA

-Dr. Guenevere Burke is an assistant professor of emergency medicine at the George Washington University (GW).
-In this role, she is actively involved in medical education and interdisciplinary graduate programs in health policy, health equity and healthcare technology.
-She is co-director of the Health Policy Scholarly Concentration at the School of Medicine and Health Sciences and the Residency Fellowship in Health Policy.
-These unique programs capitalize on the extraordinary health policy resources available in the Washington DC region and have been featured in the popular media for their singular contributions to medical education.
+Dr. Guenevere Burke is an assistant professor of emergency medicine, health policy and management at the George Washington University.
+In this role, she is actively involved in medical education and interdisciplinary graduate programs in health policy, health equity and health technology.
+She is director and co-founder of the Atlantic Fellows for Health Equity program.
+In collaboration with Kaiser Permanente, Guen pioneered new educational programs in health policy for medical residents in Northern and Southern California.

-Dr. Burke completed fellowship training in health policy at GW, working as a fellow with the Kaiser Family Foundation and serving as health policy advisor to Senator Grassley, a member of the Senate Finance Committee.
+She completed fellowship training in health policy at GW, working with the Kaiser Family Foundation and serving as health policy advisor to Senator Grassley, a member of the Senate Finance Committee.
 She completed her medical education at UCLA and residency training at the University of Southern California, where she served as chief resident.
-She holds an MBA from the Massachusetts Institute of Technology and previously worked in international healthcare consulting and hospital finance prior to her career in medicine.
+She holds an MBA from the Massachusetts Institute of Technology and previously worked in international health consulting and hospital finance prior to her career in medicine.